scott-griffiths/bitstring/README.md

 **bitstring** is a pure Python module designed to help make the creation and analysis of binary data as simple and natural as possible.

-It has been maintained since 2006 and now has about 20 million downloads per year.
+It has been maintained since 2006 and now has many millions of downloads per year.

 You can try out the interactive walkthrough notebook on [binder](https://mybinder.org/v2/gh/scott-griffiths/bitstring/main?labpath=doc%2Fwalkthrough.ipynb), or take a look at the [static version](https://github.com/scott-griffiths/bitstring/blob/main/doc/walkthrough.ipynb).